Skip to consent to cookiesSkip navigation

 Route 66

-Known as “The Mother Road”, this iconic stretch of Americana officially begins in downtown Chicago and stretches more than 2,400 miles to the Pacific Coast.
+Known as “The Mother Road”, this iconic stretch of Americana begins in downtown Chicago and stretches more than 2,400 miles to the Pacific Coast.
 In 2026, Chicago will be marking Route 66’s 100th anniversary with celebrations throughout the year.
 Explore local landmarks along the route and start planning your trip.

 Indigenous Chicago